koakh/NestJs9SurrealDbDynamicModule/packages/tutorial-graphql/README.md

 }
 ```

-## DateScalar
+## Add DateScalar

-this is required to use SurrealDB date format
+this is required to use SurrealDb date format

 `src/common/scalars/date.scalar.ts`